Substance Abuse Counselor Education

 You could take this first and get a credential.

-You could continue your education to obtain your associate degree.
+You could continue your education to earn your associate degree.

-Transfer your credits to obtain your bachelor's degree.
+Transfer your credits to earn your bachelor's degree.

 Admissions and Tuition